NEARL: Interacted Query Adaptation with Orthogonal Regularization for Medical Vision-Language Understanding: Abstract

 \section{Abstract}

-Computer-aided medical image analysis is crucial for disease diagnosis and treatment planning, yet limited annotated datasets restrict medical-specific model development.
-While vision-language models (VLMs) like CLIP offer strong generalization capabilities, their direct application to medical imaging analysis is impeded by a significant domain gap.
-Existing approaches to bridge this gap, including prompt learning and one-way modality interaction techniques, typically focus on introducing domain knowledge to a single modality.
-Although this may offer performance gains, it often causes modality misalignment, thereby failing to unlock the full potential of VLMs.
-In this paper, we propose \textbf{NEARL-CLIP} (i\underline{N}teracted qu\underline{E}ry \underline{A}daptation with o\underline{R}thogona\underline{L} Regularization), a novel cross-modality interaction VLM-based framework that contains two contributions: (1) Unified Synergy Embedding Transformer (USEformer), which dynamically generates cross-modality queries to promote interaction between modalities, thus fostering the mutual enrichment and enhancement of multi-modal medical domain knowledge; (2) Orthogonal Cross-Attention Adapter (OCA).
-OCA introduces an orthogonality technique to decouple the new knowledge from USEformer into two distinct components: the truly novel information and the incremental knowledge.
-By isolating the learning process from the interference of incremental knowledge, OCA enables a more focused acquisition of new information, thereby further facilitating modality interaction and unleashing the capability of VLMs.
-Notably, NEARL-CLIP achieves these two contributions in a parameter-efficient style, which only introduces \textbf{1.46M} learnable parameters.
-Extensive evaluations across three medical imaging modalities (X-ray, MRI) demonstrate state-of-the-art performance, with significant accuracy gains (up to \textbf{2.1\%} on pneumonia classification), highlighting enhanced cross-modal alignment for medical vision-language understanding.
+Computer-aided medical image analysis is crucial for disease diagnosis and treatment planning.
+While vision-language models (VLMs) such as CLIP exhibit strong generalization ability, their direct application to medical imaging remains hindered by a substantial domain gap.
+Existing methods for bridging this gap, including prompt learning and unidirectional modality interaction, typically introduce domain knowledge into only one modality.
+However, such approaches fail to fully exploit CLIP's inherent dual-modality structure and overlook the synergistic effect of bidirectional cross-modal interaction, resulting in persistent modality misalignment.
+In this paper, we propose \textbf{NEARL} (i\underline{N}teracted qu\underline{E}ry \underline{A}daptation with o\underline{R}thogona\underline{L} Regularization), a novel parameter-efficient VLM framework for bidirectional cross-modal interaction.
+NEARL consists of two key components: (1) the Unified Synergy Embedding Transformer (USEformer), which dynamically generates compact cross-modal queries to facilitate interaction; and (2) the Orthogonal Cross-Attention Adapter (OCA), which decouples new knowledge into truly novel and incremental components through orthogonal regularization.
+This design reduces interference from incremental components, enabling more focused learning of novel information and improving modality interaction in VLMs.
+Notably, NEARL introduces only \textbf{1.46M} learnable parameters.
+Extensive experiments on three medical imaging modalities demonstrate state-of-the-art performance (e.g., a \textbf{2.3\%} relative improvement on the pneumonia dataset), along with fast inference and low memory overhead, highlighting its effectiveness for real-world medical vision-language understanding.